Stone Church, St Mary the Virgin

 Our old churchyard, like so many others, has many graves which have not been tended or visited by any family members for many decades.

-An 'adopt a grave' scheme is being trialled by a few members of the congregation who have each selected a very old and neglected grave and cleared out old grass and weed roots.
-Planting of the chosen sites with wildlife friendly plants and spring bulbs has been taking taking place throughout the year and the scheme is already encouraging others to take part.
+An 'adopt a grave' scheme continues to be supported by a few members of the congregation who have each selected a very old and neglected grave and cleared out old grass and weed roots.
+Planting of the chosen sites with wildlife friendly plants and spring bulbs has been taking taking place over the past few years and the scheme encourages others to take part.